diegoiast/qtedit4/README.md

 Feel free to open new issues, and work on whatever makes you happy.

 ## Status

+Its pretty usable for a text editor.
+With some restrictions, can be used as an IDE (you can load projects, build them, and execute tehe main binary from the UI, but no debug capabilities yet, code completion is not ideal).

  * Basic editor working.
-Supports only UTF8. (need other? [request for it](https://github.com/codepointerapp/codepointer/issues)
+Supports only UTF8. (need other? [request for it](https://gitlab.com/codepointer/codepointer))
  * Can load/build projects: CMake, Meson, Go, Cargo
  * Preview for XML, JSON, SVG (!), Markdown
  * Binary/HEX editor